 Because these drugs lead to more overdose-related hospitalizations than addiction treatment, it is hard to know how addictive the substances are.
-However, people who abuse these drugs often develop some dependence on them, which can lead to withdrawal symptoms.
+However, people who abuse these drugs often develop some dependence on them, which can lead to withdrawal symptoms, including:

 These synthetic drugs mimic hallucinogens like shrooms or LSD, and they are typically found as powder, liquid, laced edibles, or soaked onto blotter paper.
 The most infamous names of these substances include Smiles and N-bomb.